jwtowner/lug/README.md

 - Traditional PEG syntax has been extended to support attribute grammars
 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
-- Uses expression template functors for transforming grammar rules to bytecode
+- Uses expression template functors to implement the rules of the domain specific language
 - UTF-8 text parsing with support for matching Unicode character classes
 - Single header only library using C++17 language and library features
 - Relatively small with the intent to remain under 1000 lines of very terse code